aklivity/zilla/README.md

   <a href="https://www.aklivity.io/blog"><b>Blog</b></a>
 </h3>

 ##  A multi-protocol proxy, designed for event-driven architectures
-Zilla abstracts Apache Kafka® for web applications, IoT clients and non-Kafka microservices.
+Zilla abstracts Apache Kafka® for web applications, IoT clients and microservices.
 With Zilla, Kafka topics can be securely and reliably exposed via user-defined `REST`, `Server-Sent Events (SSE)`, `MQTT`, or `gRPC` APIs.

 Zilla has no external dependencies and does not rely on the Kafka Consumer/Producer API or Kafka Connect.
 Instead, it natively supports the Kafka wire protocol and uses advanced protocol mediation to establish stateless API entry points into Kafka.
 Zilla also addresses security enforcement, observability and connection offloading on the data path.